erithion/smartbook-editor/README.md

 * `npm install`
 * `yarn dist`

-Upon finish the build would be in the _dist_ folder of the repository
+Upon finish the build would be in the _dist_ folder
 * On Windows it is a portable executable file
 * On Linux it is a deb installation package